 - 1. Coordinate executive activities, acting as decision-maker for AAFS policies and procedures. - 2.
 Act as an ex-officio member, without vote, of selected committees in order to review, study, and make recommendations or amendments on matters of AAFS activity. - 3.
 Appoint all prescribed AAFS ad hoc or standing committees.
 See Article V., Section 2 of the AAFS Bylaws. - 4.
 Serve as a communication and information source for the membership through the Academy Newsfeed or other publications. - 5.
-Assist in the development of guidelines and principles for the Board of Directors Policy and Procedure Manual. - 6.
-Prepare a written or oral annual report. - 7.
-Serve as intermediary between the membership and AAFS staff, if necessary. - 8.
+Develop guidelines and principles for the Board of Directors Policy and Procedure Manual. - 6.
+Prepare a written annual report. - 7.
+Serve as intermediary between the membership and the permanent AAFS staff. - 8.
 Act as the representative spokesperson or appoint such with concurrence of the Board of Directors for other national or international organizations. - 9.
 Appoint the President-Elect to perform the duties of the office. - 10.
 Have judiciary responsibilities for the AAFS under the corporate laws of the State of Colorado. - 11.
-Call special board meetings as required. - 12.
-Serve as Presiding Officer at meetings of the Forensic Sciences Foundation (FSF) Members and appoint a Nominating Committee consistent with Article V., Section 4 of the FSF Bylaws.
+Call special board meetings as required. - Serve as Presiding Officer at meetings of the Forensic Sciences Foundation (FSF) Members and appoint a Nominating Committee consistent with Article V., Section 4 of the FSF Bylaws.
 (Board of Directors, February 1995).